blee00/The-Latest/README.md

-# App Title: The Latest
+# APP TITLE: The Latest

 App Description: To provide users with the latest scoop; globalization has brought the world closer, making the stage smaller than ever.
 With a more connected world that changes quickly, it's important to stay in the loop with developments across the globe.